CellMigStandOrg/Tracks/v0.1/index.md

 9          |    3    |    |

-With a linking algorithm, an association is created between objects across frames, and segments are produced.
-The colored lines in the next figure represent these segments.
+With a linking algorithm, an association is created between objects across frames, and links are produced.
+The colored lines in the next figure represent these links.

 ![links](images/SimpleTrack_Links.png){:class="img-responsive"}

-The **segments table** is:
+The **links table** is:

-Segment_ID |  Object_ID
+  Link_ID  |  Object_ID
 -----------|------------
  1         |    1
  1         |    4